jbobron/org/crowdfunding/readme.md

 We've felt it too.
 Sometimes it feels really frustrating.
 But rather than being paralyzed with despair, we're working to offer a more constructive alternative.

-And that's how we came to this project, Liquid Democracy.
+And that's how we came to Liquid Democracy.

 ## What is Liquid Democracy?